pierrerosier/crowfunding/style-guide.md

 - Family: [Commissioner](https://fonts.google.com/specimen/Commissioner)
 - Weights: 400, 500, 700

-  101 left
-  Select Reward

-  Black Edition Stand
-  Pledge $75 or more
-  You get a Black Special Edition computer stand and a personal thank you.
-You’ll be added to our Backer member list.
-Shipping is included.
-  64 left
-  Select Reward

-  Mahogany Special Edition
-  Pledge $200 or more
-  You get two Special Edition Mahogany stands, a Backer T-Shirt, and a personal thank you.
-You’ll be added to our Backer member list.
-Shipping is included.
   0 left
-  Out of Stock

   <!-- Selection modal start -->

-  Back this project
-  Want to support us in bringing Mastercraft Bamboo Monitor Riser out in the world?

   Pledge with no reward
   Choose to support us without a reward if you simply believe in our project.
 As a backer,